-Patient Central is the first place to call after a diagnosis of pancreatic cancer or at any point in your journey.
-A highly trained and compassionate Patient Central Associate can help you access personalized services — free of charge.
+Patient Services is the first place to call after a diagnosis of pancreatic cancer or at any point in your journey.
+A highly trained and compassionate Patient Services Case Manager can help you access personalized services — free of charge.

 No organization supports pancreatic cancer patients like we do.
 Through our Patient Services, we provide more resources and speak with more patients and caregivers than any other pancreatic cancer organization in the world.